|

 alcohol ink not sticking to glass ornament

 I bought another batch of glass ornaments and had no problems at all.
-I guess that some glass ornaments are coated with something in production.
+I believe that some glass ornaments are coated with a substance during production.

 If you’re having trouble, try plastic or another brand of glass ornaments.